Is Velocity The Derivative Of Acceleration

 Comprehensive Overview

 The concept of derivatives and integrals allowed scientists to move beyond simple, constant-motion scenarios and analyze complex, dynamic systems.
-For example, understanding projectile motion—the path of an object thrown into the air—requires knowing how gravity (a constant acceleration) affects the object’s vertical velocity over time.
+Plus, for example, understanding projectile motion—the path of an object thrown into the air—requires knowing how gravity (a constant acceleration) affects the object’s vertical velocity over time.
 By integrating the acceleration due to gravity, one can determine the object’s vertical velocity at any point in its trajectory and, subsequently, its vertical position.

 The relationship between displacement, velocity, and acceleration can also be visualized graphically.
 If you plot the displacement of an object over time, the slope of the curve at any point gives you the instantaneous velocity at that time.
 Similarly, if you plot the velocity over time, the slope of the curve at any point gives you the instantaneous acceleration.
 The area under the velocity-time curve gives you the displacement, and the area under the acceleration-time curve gives you the change in velocity.